pscedu/psc-wpdocs/neocortex/reference-compilation.md

 [juran@neocortex-login023 ~]$ export CEREBRAS_DIR=/ocean/neocortex/cerebras/
 [juran@neocortex-login023 ~]$ echo $PROJECT
     /ocean/projects/cis210015p/juran
 In this case, we are copying the files by using rsync, since this command will update the target directory with any changes/updates from the origin path.
-That will not be the case with cp, as that command will complain if the target directory already exists.
-Also, if there are no new files under the $CEREBRAS_DIR/modelzoo, the output will only have "sending incremental file list" and nothing else will be transferred since the updated files would already be in place.
+That will not be the case withÂ cp, as that command will complain if the target directory already exists.
+Also, if there are no new files under theÂ $CEREBRAS_DIR/modelzoo, the output will only have "sending incremental file list" and nothing else will be transferred since the updated files would already be in place.
 Additionally, please have in mind that the "modelzoo" folder being copied should belong to the correct group after running the following commands.
 For this specific case, to "cis210015p" and not to "cis210012p".
 [juran@sdf-1 ~]$ rsync -PaL --chmod u+w $CEREBRAS_DIR/modelzoo $PROJECT/
     sending incremental file list
     modelzoo/